junliu621/ProteinRep-MQA/README.md

 # ProteinRep-MQA

-**ProteinRep-MQA** is a systematic framework for investigating structural model quality signals encoded in pretrained protein representations.
+**ProteinRep-MQA** is a systematic evaluation framework for investigating structural model quality signals encoded in pretrained protein representations.

 The framework evaluates pretrained representations from six protein models, including ESM-2, ESM-3, SaProt, ProstT5, ESM-IF1, and ProteinMPNN, and examines